defivelo/db/README.md

 Note the `INITIAL` flag should not be set for subsequent container starts unless you want to reset the database.

+Old migrations require the deprecated `django-multiselectfield`.
+You need to install it manually if you need to run migrations from scratch.
+The easiest is to import the production database (see below).

 ## Roles & permissions
 After adding a new permission in `defivelo/roles.py`, run the following inside docker to apply them:
 ```